 Dr. Kay is skilled in performing total and partial thyroid surgeries, as well as completion thyroid surgery.
 You’ll benefit from his expert surgical care and his commitment to improving the lives of his patients.
 As a board-certified otolaryngologist, Dr. Kay has the knowledge and experience necessary to provide effective treatment through surgery.

 What to Expect During Your Consultation For Thyroid Surgery

 During your consultation, your medical history will be reviewed, including any current or past treatments for your thyroid condition.
 Dr. Kay will perform an exam and may order imaging or tests to determine if thyroid surgery could benefit you.
 If indicated, Dr. Kay will develop a treatment plan.
 You’ll have the opportunity to ask questions about his proposed treatment, and discuss any concerns you have.

-Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice, including those in Princeton and Plainsboro.
+Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice, including those in Princeton, Monroe and Plainsboro.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.